Unidata/netcdf-c/INSTALL.md

 			  The benchmarks are a
                           bunch of extra tests, which are timed.
 We use these tests to check netCDF performance.
-    <td>sample data files from the Unidata ftp site
+    <td>sample data files from the Unidata resources site
 <tr><td>--disable-extreme-numbers
 <td>don't use extreme numbers during testing, such as MAX_INT - 1<td>
 <tr><td>--enable-dll<td>build a win32 DLL<td>mingw compiler